the-isf-academy/new-making-with-code/content/cs10/unit00/project_backend/_index.md

 **This project will be assessed on the following criteria:**
+- project planning [3]
 - iterative development [3]
 - model architecture [3]
-- api architecture [3]
+- endpoint architecture [3]
-- backend readability [3]
+- documentation [3]

 **For each criteria you will be assessed on a score from 0-3.
-With 8 criteria, there is a total of 24 potential points.** For each criteria, you will be awarded the same grade as your group member(s).
-However, the one exception is the *iterative development* criteria, which will be individually awarded.
+With 8 criteria, there is a total of 24 potential points.**
 - 0 - no evidence of the practice
 - 1 - limited evidence of the practice
 - 2 - adequate evidence of the practice
 - 3 - substantial evidence of the practice

 ---

 ### [Success Claims]

-ADD INDEPDENCE TO CLAIMS

 Successful computer scientists should be able to make the following claims:
-- I can thoughtfully plan and manage a large computer science project.
+- I can thoughtfully plan a large computer science project.
     - I can consider the components of my project before coding
-    - I can manage my time well and complete the project by the deadline
+    - I can design the API architecure
-    - I can update my process journal on an ongoing basis to organize by thoughts for the next work day
-    - I can define an appropriate Minimum Viable Product (MVP)
 - I can develop my project iteratively over time
-    - I can track the development of my project by successfully committing to Github a minimum of each class work day
+    - I can track the development of my project by successfully committing to Github at least once per class work day
-    - I can write descriptive commit messages that accurately describe the changes made
+    - I can track my current progress and next steps using specific commit messages
-    - I can systematically break down my project into smaller chunks
+    - I can test my code in small chunks
+    - I can identify a Minimum Viable Product (MVP) and complete it before adding additional features
 - I can independently write model architecture
   - I can use Banjo to effectively build a model with necessary features
-  - I can write field with appropriate data types
+  - I can write fields with appropriate data types
-  - I can write abstract methods to simplify code
+  - I can write methods to simplify code
+  - I can write a model with multiple uses in mind
+  - I can write code with readabity in mind
-- I use independently write API architecture
+- I can independently write endpoint architecture
   - I can appropriately use GET and POST requests
   - I can write endpoints with user experience in mind
-  - I can appropratiely filter the database and return descriptive and accurate JSON
+  - I can return descriptive and accurate JSON
-  - I can incorporate error handling with appropraite JSON messaging
+  - I can return helpful error messages
-- I can independently write backend code with readability in mind
+  - I can write code with readabity in mind
-  - I can use descriptive names for models, fields, methods, routes, variables, and payload
-  - I can write descriptive comments
+- I can write documentation with public use in-mind
-- I can document my API in the `README.md`
-  - I can write a short description of my API and potential uses
+  - I can write a README.md that is clear enough for someone with no prior knowledge of my project to understand
-  - I can write an easy to guide for how to hit my API
+  - I can write a README.md that is complete and accurate to my final project

 *Keep these success claims in mind when coding your project and assessing yourself.*